Policy & Procedures

 - The member shall be in good standing with the association

 - Procedure for nominations for Life Member.

 - Nominations for Life Members may only be submitted by current active members.

-- Nominations for Life embers shall be in written form and shall be mailed or delivered to the Secretary-Treasurer before July 1 of the current year, preceding the Fall Conference.
+- Nominations for Life embers shall be in written form and shall be mailed or delivered to the Administrator before September 1 of the current year, preceding the Annual Conference.

 - All nominees meeting minimum qualifications shall be placed on a ballot.
 Voting members shall vote for only one nominee.